SenseLogic/CIBYL/README.md

 ## Limitations

 *   Blocks must be properly aligned.
+*   Multi-line strings are not supported.
 *   Dictionaries are not reloaded dynamically.
-*   C-like blocks can't be used in embedded code.
+*   C-like features can't be used in embedded code.

 ## Installation